Some Icelanders take their belief in elves very seriously.

 For example, road crews in Iceland will sometimes hire folklore experts to determine if certain boulders are homes to elves, and will divert the road around the boulder if it turns out there are little people living within it.

 This belief in elves doesn't stop with road workers and superstitious locals either.
 After escaping a car crash unscathed, a member of the Icelandic Parliament had a 30-ton boulder moved to near his home because he believed that the local elves inside the boulder used their magic to save him.
 While there are many Icelanders who pay no mind to the superstitious elf-talk, there is a higher than average number of citizens that are believers.

 With all that said, it's not surprising to see that there's an entire school dedicated learning about these hidden people.
 Located in the thoroughly modern city of Reykjavik, the school has a full curriculum of study about the 13 types of elves in Iceland.
 This concentration comes with a set of published textbooks with drawn depictions of these creatures for reference in the classroom, or just in case you encounter one in the wild.

-The school also offers five hour classes for curious travelers, which includes a tour of hidden folk habitats and ends with coffee and pancakes with the school's headmaster.
+The school also offers five-hour classes for curious travelers which include a tour of hidden folk habitats and end with coffee and pancakes with the school's headmaster.
 Students receive a diploma at the end of the class, which shows that you were sufficiently educated in the affairs of elves.